bbbdragon/python-pype-lang/README.md

 Maybe other developers will complain about your using pype, but don't take it personally.
 Office developers take about as much interest in one anothers' code as 3-year-olds take in one anothers' fingerpainting.
 Besides, if they can't understand what a map, reduce, or filter is, should they really be developing?
 You'll get your work done 10x faster, anyway, so the bosses will love you - or fire you for being too productive.

 But this isn't an advertisement.
 I genuinely do not care if you use pype or not - it works for me, not so well for others.
 And, in huge amounts, the hyper-concise notation can get you lost.
 See above on how to make your code maintainable.

+* "Can I build microservices in pype?"

+Pype was designed for rapid (and rabid) implementation of microservices.
+You can see several examples of microservices in the `examples/services` directory.
+Since pype excells at transforming JSON's, a routing funciton can simply take the request JSON, make the necessary transformations, and send it back.
+When you apply the `optimize` decorator, you'll find that these services are both performant and scalable.
+I've included a small Dockerfile to show how you can Dockerize a service to deploy on AWS Fargate and other production-type server environments.

+By the way, optimized pype and gunicorn are best of friends.

 * "Can you dynamically generate pype code"